edoigtrd/ubiquite/README.md

 - mistral
 - groq

-If your provider is availible to an openai compatible endpoint (xai, nous ...), you can use the `openai` type and set the `openai_api_base` to your provider's endpoint.
+If your provider is available to an openai compatible endpoint (xai, nous ...), you can use the `openai` type and set the `openai_api_base` to your provider's endpoint.

 Technically speaking every parameter in one model will be unpacked to the appropriate langchain provider class.